PeridexisErrant/DF-Walkthrough/index.rst

 The walkthrough covers the topics you'll need in every fortress, in just enough detail to get you started.
-After that, it's your decision what to focus on - the options are endless, from beekeeping to soap-making to digging too deep, or learning make and install mods of all kinds.
+After that, it's your decision what to focus on - the options are endless, from beekeeping to soap-making to digging too deep, or learning to make and install mods.

 Each tutorial is a short, self-contained introduction to a topic which is likely to be of interest to players who have just finished the walkthrough.